rhel-labs/instruqt/selinux-policy/05-selinux-policy2/assignment.md

 miscfiles_read_localization(testapp_t)</pre>

 OK.
 Ensure your file is saved and run the testapp.sh script again.
+To save the file, press escape, then type :wq! and press enter.

 ```bash
 ./testapp.sh
 ```

 You should see the successful compilation of your policy.
-I truncated the output.
+The output below is truncated.

 <pre class="file" style="white-space: pre-wrap; font-family:monospace;">Building and Loading Policy
 + make -f /usr/share/selinux/devel/Makefile testapp.pp